 Implementing Microsoft Teams: Common Mistakes and How To Avoid Them

 Microsoft Teams has established itself as one of the leading communication tools for companies in recent years.
-But as with any software, initial problems can arise during implementation.
+But as with any software, initial problems can arise during the Microsoft Teams implementation.
 Based on various case studies, we have identified some of the most common mistakes when implementing Microsoft Teams and put together tips on how you can avoid them.

 1. Unstructured implementation of Microsoft Teams